What is MMS?

 To read more about launching ThruText campaigns, read our guide here: Launching a ThruText Campaign.

-Message Throughput: How Fast Can I Send MMS Messages?
+How Fast Can I Send MMS Messages?
+(Message Throughput)

-Carriers enforce a throughput on application-to-person text messaging to protect the channel from spam messaging.
+Carriers enforce throughput on application-to-person text messaging to protect the channel from spam messaging.
 Throughput refers to the rate at which you can send messages - messages per minute or per day.
 Due to carrier limitations, MMS messages are subject to different throughput limits than SMS messages.

 How to Track MMS Usage